PlayFab/gsdk/UnrealPlugin/README.md

 Then close Unreal and generate project files in source build mode again.

-Then using Visual Studio, open those newly created files and add in the following methods for (MyGameInstance.cpp and MyGameInstance.h)
+Then using Visual Studio, open those newly created files and add in the following methods for MyGameInstance.cpp and MyGameInstance.h.

 #### MyGameInstance.cpp
 ```c_cpp